AshQ-ghbi/Qash-Ops-LITE/README.md

 2. In Amplify, choose **Host web app**, connect the repo, and keep the detected build settings.
 3. Deploy.
 The build runs `npm install` and `npm run build`, and publishes the `dist` folder.

+## Usage

+1.Navigate to the Audit Engine tab in the application.
+2.Select one of the Sample policies to populate the editor, or paste your own custom AWS IAM policy or CloudFormation template in valid JSON format.
+3.Click Run Analysis to send the configuration to the Bedrock backend.
+4.Review the generated risk assessment and expected severity rating (Critical, High, Medium, or Low).

 ## Privacy
 - Never paste access keys, secret keys, session tokens, or personal data.

 ## Project structure